Tim Leffel Compares and Contrasts the Best Travel Guides for Argentina

 Best for: travelers with an ample budget who are spending one or two weeks in the most popular areas.

-In trying to cram two vast countries with a lot to offer into only 486 pages, the Frommer’s Guide can’t be expected to be more than a quick overview.
-The information it does offer, however, is surprisingly helpful and it manages to squeeze in two and a half pages on Cafayate.
+The information Frommer's offers is surprisingly helpful.
 It is by far the most opinionated guide, which is refreshing after spending lots of time with faceless writers who are trying to play it safe.

 What it lacks in sightseeing and adventure information it more than makes up for in lengthy reviews with plenty of telling details.
 It tags some hotel and restaurants as “finds” for instance, and labels others as “overrated,” with a blistering critique.
 It serves more as a filter to cut through the clutter than as a comprehensive overview.